-The Philadelphia Center of West Chester University is on the Concourse Level in the Lits Building, 701 Market St. Philadelphia, PA 19106.
+The Philadelphia Center of West Chester University is located in two suites of offices and classrooms on the Concourse Level of the Lits Building, 701 Market St. Philadelphia, PA 19106.

-Safety on all campuses of higher education is a source of concern for parents, students, and employees, and no campus is entirely isolated from crime.
-The Philadelphia Campus of West Chester University is no exception.
-The Philadelphia Campus of West Chester University has developed policies and implemented procedures, in conjunction with the Lits Building, to increase safety and security awareness and provide precautionary measures for all campus community members.
+Safety on all campuses of higher education is a source of concern for parents, students, and employees.
+No campus is entirely isolated from crime.
+The Philadelphia Center of West Chester University is no exception.
+The Philadelphia Center develops policies and implements procedures, in conjunction with the Lits Building, to increase safety and security awareness and provide precautionary measures for all campus community members.
 This publication is designed to provide an overview of those safety and security measures.

-As a recipient of federal Title IV Student Financial Aid, the Philadelphia Center of West Chester University must adhere to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly referred to as the Clery Act.
-A critical provision of the Clery Act requires postsecondary institutions receiving federal Title IV financial aid to publish an annual security report disclosing campus security policies and the most recent three years' crime statistics.
-In compliance with the Clery Act, this report is prepared by West Chester University and made available to the Philadelphia Center of West Chester University community and others, with the cooperation of local law enforcement agencies and West Chester University.
+As a recipient of federal Title IV Student Financial Aid, West Chester University and, by extension, the Philadelphia Center of West Chester University must adhere to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly referred to as the Clery Act.
+A critical provision of the Clery Act requires postsecondary institutions receiving federal Title IV financial aid to publish an Annual Security Report (ASR) disclosing campus security policies and the most recent three years' crime statistics.
+This report is prepared by West Chester University and made available to the Philadelphia Center of West Chester University community and others, with the cooperation of local law enforcement agencies and West Chester University.

-This publication is distributed under the Pennsylvania College and University Security Information Act (24 P. S. § § 2502-1-2502-5) and the following federal statutes: Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Section 486(e) of Public Law: 105-244 and The Accuracy in Campus Crime Reporting Act of 1997.
+This publication is distributed under the Pennsylvania College and University Security Information Act (24 P. S. § § 2502-1-2502-5) and the following federal statutes: Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Section 486(e) of Public Law: 105-244 (with amendments) and The Accuracy in Campus Crime Reporting Act of 1997.